 “This opens up new opportunities that will benefit the kava industry through new knowledge and possibly new products,” he said.

-Kava lactone analysis at the IAS started in 2004 with industry partners Taki Mai, IAS Laboratory Manager, Mr. Usaia Dolodolotawake and collaborators in Germany and Hawaii.
+Kava lactone analysis at the IAS started in 2004 with industry partners Taki Mai, Dr Vincent Lebot and collaborators in Germany and Hawaii.

-From 2004 to 2014 research on Kava at USP was carried out under the supervision of the former Director of IAS, late Prof. William (Bill) Aalbersberg.
-Assisting Prof. Bill then was the former IAS Lab Manager, late Mr Usaia Dolodolotawake, who was a kava “Guru” in his own right.
+From 2004 to 2014 research on Kava at the USP was carried out under the supervision of the late Prof. William (Bill) Aalbersberg, former Director of IAS.
+Assisting Prof. Bill was IAS former Lab Manager the late Mr Usaia Dolodolotawakewho was a kava “Guru” in his own right.

 In 2014, Taki Mai products were launched at the Ministry of Agriculture.

-In 2017, the Research and Development on Kava at USP was reinitiated by Dr Vincent Lal and IAS laboratory technician, Jeremiah Koroijiuta, who was trained at IAS in testing kavalactones in Kava.
-Mr Koroijiuta now serves as a representative of USP on the Fiji Kava Council.
+In 2017, the Research and Development on Kava at USP was reinitiated by Dr Vincent Lal and IAS Laboratory technician, Jeremaia Koroijiuta, now a representative of USP on the Fiji Kava Council.

-The private-public partnership resulting in this research scholarship is the result of almost 2 years of negotiations between IAS and Kava Korporesen Pte Limited
+The private-public partnership resulting in this research scholarship is the result of almost 2 years of negotiations between the Institute of Applied Sciences and Kava Korporesen Pte Limited

 Azekah Swamy was awarded her scholarship on 11th March 2021.